 Privacy is also a high point thanks to the provider’s no-server-logs policy and a private Bitcoin payment option.

 PrivateVPN scores well in the connection speeds department, providing high-speed connections suitable for HD streaming, fast-moving online games, and sharing large files.
 No data caps to worry about with this provider.

-App support comes up a bit short, but may be enough for many users, as apps are available for the “big 4” platforms, with offerings available for the Android, iOS, macOS and Windows platforms.
+App support comes up a bit short, but it may be enough for many users, as apps are available for the “big four” platforms, with offerings available for Android, iOS, macOS, and Windows.
 Manual setup instructions are available for using the service with Linux devices.